 Once you are approved for OPT by USCIS, you will receive an Employment Authorization Document (EAD card) by postal mail.
 The EAD card contains the authorization number, the dates of approved employment authorization, the bearer’s name, photo and signature.
 The EAD card is proof of employment authorization during the dates listed on the card.
 Employment authorization begins on the date requested or the date the employment authorization is adjudicated, whichever is later.
 You may not begin employment prior to the approved starting date.
 Please provide OIE with a copy of your EAD card once you receive it.

-Important information for students on Post-completion OPT
+Important Information for Students on Post-completion OPT

 Reporting Requirements during post-completion OPT